 The Windows Update Agent (WUA) is a Windows service responsible for managing Windows Updates on Windows systems.
-It is responsible for downloading and installing updates and reporting the status of updates to the user.
-It can also be used to configure Windows Update settings.
+You can use it to download and install updates and report the status of updates to the user.
+You can also configure Windows update settings.

-You can list all the types of updates missing from a Windows System.
-Updates have been broken down per Category (Security vs. Generic updates) and Severity.
+Easily Monitor the list of updates to be applied to your Windows systems.
+List all the types of updates missing from a Windows System.
+As a result, you’ll find them divided by Category (Security vs. Generic updates) and Severity.

 For instance, you can set an alert on the number of missing security updates so that you can be notified as soon as a new Security update is required.

-You can then use Domotz to apply the updates to your Windows systems directly.
+You can then use Domotz to directly apply the updates to your Windows systems.

-You can check if there are pending updates to be applied to your Windows System that require a reboot.
+Use Domotz to issue a Reboot command for your Windows System.
+Check for pending updates you can apply to your Windows System that requires a reboot.
 Checking for pending updates that require a reboot ensures that the system benefits from those updates as soon as possible.

-If you notice that a vital update requires a system reboot to take effect, you can issue a Reboot command directly from Domotz.
+If you notice that a vital update requires a system reboot, you can issue a Reboot command directly from Domotz.

 You can also connect your Domotz Webhook or Public API data to a system like Make.com that will issue a Reboot command in response to an event (e.g., an update you’ve installed requires a reboot).